connor/Domainr-Node/README.md

 ## Example App

 I prefer making my express apps driven by an internal API.
 By that, I mean I like to set up back-end routes that my front-end routes can receive data from.
 Included in the `/example` directory is a very rudimentary example of how one would go about using the doaminr module.

+## Shameless Plug

+I <3 Domai.nr a ton.
+If you do too, you may be interested in the [chrome extension](https://chrome.google.com/webstore/detail/ckimnhkhhfcedianojdljjgpgachccpf/reviews) I wrote that brings all of the Domai.nr goodness to a little chrome extension.